sowcow/blog/content/posts/raging-bull.md

 I think there was general context of hearing how this was one of the movies notably influenced by Powell and Pressburger cinema.
 The movie's title sequence by itself confirms that art-cinema aspect being there.
-And actually confirms the reference, if one wants to see it from that angle.
+And actually it confirms the reference, if one wants to see it from that angle.

 Watching it from that perspective was not obviously satisactory entertainment, but it actually gave me some enjoyable parallels.
 And it gave some of own picture's language that could be missed without that kind of attention.